 Media.
-Cathy is regularly interviewed by the news media in publications such as Prevention, Better Homes & Garden, Women’s Day, Family Circle, Cosmopolitan, Psychology Today, Congressional Quarterly, Alternative & Complementary Therapies, Boston Globe, New York Times, US News & World Report, Freud TV, and in other print and internet sources.
+Cathy is regularly interviewed by the news media in publications such as CNN, Prevention, Better Homes & Garden, Women’s Day, Family Circle, Cosmopolitan, Psychology Today, Congressional Quarterly, Alternative & Complementary Therapies, Boston Globe, New York Times, US News & World Report, Freud TV, and in other print and internet sources.
 Topics include art therapy, arts in healthcare, expressive arts therapy, creative arts therapies, research on art and health, arts and the brain, integrative medicine and arts therapies, and trauma intervention, disaster relief, and mental health issues with children, adults, and families (members of the press and media, please use the contact page to set up an interview).

 Malchiodi in the World/ Malchiodi di tutto il Mondo on Facebook.
 If you are on Facebook, join Laura Malchiodi’s group and find your Italian cousins in Italia and around the world.